Note to self

 Anyway, the film was not good.
 Its portrayal of relationships lacked intimacy in the most peculiar way; it was the emphasised attempt to represent a certain kind of intimacy in the main character’s relationships that felt awkward, forced.
 The visit to her parental home, for example, a montage of 10 second or so clips of her laughing with nieces or nephews, reminiscing excitedly with her aunt over some old photos, dopily partaking in a family singalong, and so on.
 Similarly, her relations with her best friend hinged on these kind of banal exchanges.
 Of course, we all have these kind of relationships, and intimacy is shared simply when you sit by someone in silence.
 But this kind of closeness can be shared with someone in a lecture theatre, or on a bus.
 The loose narrative of the film follows Frances growing apart from Sophie.
 Both are 27; Frances, a failing ‘apprentice’ dancer, and Sophie, who works at a publisher until she follows her high flying banker boyfriend to Tokyo.
 There’s a slight twist at the end, where Frances succeeds in her dancing ambitions and Sophie comes back heartbroken, but that wasn’t interesting.
 I think the film makes an attempt to figure what we ask for in relationships, and what we can share.
 There are wild, fantastical and simply odd illustrations of friendship, particularly Frances’ relationships with her housemates, who come in and jump on her bed in the morning, share details of their sexual exploits, and so on (actually, it’s a bit like a hipster New Girl).
 But really, I think intimacy is full of tension.
 The film offers glimpses of this sometimes; the look on Gerwig’s face when she realises she’s implicitly being dropped from the company; equally, the look on her boss’s face when she breaks the news; the phone call from Sophie when she’s in Paris, that particular nonchalant cover-up of pain at not being able to disclose recent, even mildly painful or joyful experiences to someone you’ve become distrustful of.
 Etc. It reminded me for example of a time I sat in my bed crying over a boy about 4 years ago.
-I was sleeping with a poet (of course), who had suddenly stopped replying to my messages after he’d moved to Brighton.
+I was sleeping with a poet, who had suddenly stopped replying to my messages after he’d moved town.
 My phone rang and it was my ex-boyfriend of two years, who I hadn’t talked to for months.
 I picked up and tried on the most normal voice.
 He repeatedly asked if I was ok, but I carried on as if everything was normal, yes things were fine and yes I was happy.
 I couldn’t bear to admit how alone and upset I’d been for the last few weeks, and felt no longer able to share it with him anyhow.
 But it surprised me, how easy it is to glide into conversation when you know someone so well, and equally the ease of elision when you’re on your guard with people you don’t know to trust.
 But loss of intimacy always hurts; having to elide painful details of your experience and to revert to a “three hour brunch” (to quote the film) kind of friendship.
 The reason I’ve diverged from my recount of the film to excavate a banal memory is that I feel this is as far as the film could go for me.
 It has that mimetic quality which frames experiences just like you’ve had them; that condescending smile you get when you’re not ‘sacked’ but ‘no longer needed’.
 The so-called universal experience of being a woman in her early twenties.
 You have to be from a Western background, middle-class, white, of course.

 Anyway the reason I’m working out what I thought was wrong with the film as I type, is that I might forget, and these (half-baked, midnight hour) thoughts seem to highlight a tendency in the kind of films and TV programmes currently being produced that aim to encapsulate the experience of the aforementioned subject.
 I wouldn’t give a shit, tbh, but I’m curious because critics spew torrents of praise on these kinds of ‘realistic’ portrayals of young women’s experience, and with it comes all this kind of implicit social and cultural critique.
 Girls, for example.
 But I would include Blue is the Warmest Colour in this category as well.
 I could write a whole essay on that film, but that’s for another day.